fbpx

 What is the median GMAT score for admission to Cornell Johnson's MBA program?

-The median GMAT score for the incoming class at Cornell Johnson is 710, with an 80% range from 660-760.
+The median GMAT score for the incoming class at Cornell Johnson is 710.
 Important Notice regarding GMAT scores on the Johnson Website: https://www.johnson.cornell.edu/programs/full-time-mba/admissions/

 Does the Cornell Johnson MBA program accept the GRE?

 Yes.
-The Cornell Johnson MBA program has accepted the GRE for a few years now.
+The Cornell Johnson MBA program accepts the GRE.
 Important Notice regarding GRE scores on the Johnson Website: https://www.johnson.cornell.edu/programs/full-time-mba/admissions/

 What is the median GRE score for admission to Cornell Johnson's MBA program?